Install a Tub to Shower Kit

 33: Peel off the backing from the pad and press into place, using your guide marks for position.
 Clean up any exposed marks using denatured alcohol.

-34: Vacuum any debris and clean up the area.
+34: Finally, vacuum any debris and clean up the area.
 Do not use insert for 24 hours from completion.

 Step Through Kits and complementary bathroom safety products can be purchased through our online store.